-Lisa Chapman- Media Coordinator
+Meghan Sanford- Media Coordinator

-Kelly King- Media Assistant"The Mission of the library media program is to ensure that students and staff are effective users of ideas and information.
+"The mission of the school library program is to ensure that students and staff are effective users of ideas and information.
 The school librarian empowers students to be critical thinkers, enthusiastic readers, skillful researchers, and ethical users of information by:

-- Students can check out 4 books at a time; provided you don't have overdue books
+- Students can check out 4 books at a time, provided you don't have overdue books

 - Students must have a pass to use the media center during the school day and sign in and out using the black binder

 - Students are expected to pay for lost or damaged books

 - Overdue notices will be sent home with report cards

 Want to request a book we don't already carry?
 Go to this form here - teachers and students are welcome to recommend titles!